 Shirts and tops - These must be long enough to be tucked in and stay tucked inside the pants, shorts, skirts, or shorts.
-Tops and bottoms must overlap at all times, including when arms are raised.
+Tops and bottoms must overlap at all times.
+Tank top straps should be 3 fingers worth in width.